 Traditionally, captions have been created by highly trained professionals who understand the nuances of language, and who bring human sensitivities and contextual awareness to the captioning table.
 VITAC strongly believes in this essential human element in creating captions.
 Our captioners are recruited, trained, tested, and reviewed to ensure professional, reliable, round-the-clock, and secure customer service.

 That being said, technology continues to play a greater role in all facets of life, and the captioning sector is no exception.
 As automatic speech recognition (ASR) programs such as Siri and Alexa are becoming more prevalent, some are promoting them as an alternative captioning option.

-Though speech automation certainly has a role in creating captions, the programs need a human hand guiding and assisting it.
+Though speech automation certainly has a role in creating captions, the program needs a human hand guiding and assisting them.
 The problem in quality lies with “unassisted” automatic captions, where a human is not involved.

 Even the most advanced speech recognition programs lack human intelligence and are, in essence, a guess by machines at the spoken word.
 Without having a human eye or ear monitoring the machine for items such as accuracy and completeness, ASR can fail to meet expectations.

 Live or realtime captions are created as the program is being broadcast or the event is being held.
 Examples of live captioning can be found on: